 In accordance with the criteria as reflected in our Supervisory Board Charter and diversity policy, members of our Supervisory Board are selected on the basis of their specific business, financial, technical and/or legal expertise, prior professional experience, soundness of judgment, ability to make analytical enquiries and willingness to devote the time required to adequately perform their activities as Supervisory Board members.
 The object of our diversity policy is to have a diverse composition of our Supervisory Board in the areas that are relevant to us, such as nationality, experience, background, gender and age.
-Our Supervisory Board endorses the principle of a diversified Supervisory Board, including the aforementioned statutory gender balance rules, within the scope of the criteria as reflected in our Supervisory Board Charter and diversity policy.
-This is demonstrated by the appointment of Ms. Martine Verluyten as member of our Supervisory Board at our 2012 AGM, the appointment of Ms. Janet G. Davidson as member of our Supervisory Board at our 2013 AGM and the appointment of Ms. Heleen Kersten as member of our Supervisory Board at our 2014 AGM.
+Our Supervisory Board endorses the principle of a diversified Supervisory Board, including the aforementioned statutory gender balance rules, within the scope of the criteria as reflected in our Supervisory Board at our 2012 AGM, the appointment of Ms. Janet G. Davidson as member of our Supervisory Board at our 2013 AGM and the appointment of Ms. Heleen Kersten as member of our Supervisory Board at our 2013 AGM and the appointment of Ms. Heleen Kersten as member of our Supervisory Board at our 2014 AGM.
 We will continue to strive for an appropriate balance as recommended by the aforementioned statutory gender balance rules.
 The Supervisory Board meets the other criteria as set forth in their Charter as well, resulting in a diversified composition of the Supervisory Board.